T H E S E C R E T L I V E S O F C O L O U R

 ‘The Secret Lives of Colour’ tells the stories of 75 unusual colours, from amber to absinthe, puce to pitch black, and from shocking pink to acid yellow.

 Initially inspired by the fanciful descriptions I came across while researching a dissertation on eighteenth-century masquerade costumes at Oxford, my fascination with pigments, dyes and hues, both beloved and obscure, blossomed into an obsession with the history of colour.
 After three years as a columnist for Elle Decoration, I finally got the opportunity to write this book.
 Across fashion and politics, art and war, it tells a vivid story of our culture.

 For more insight into what you will find between the covers, you can listen to me talk to Monocle 24 about three colourful histories here.

-‘The Secret Lives of Colour’ was published in Britain by John Murray in October 2016; it’s available now from Blackwell’s, Daunt Books, Waterstones, Foyles and Amazon.
-It will be published in America next year by Penguin books and is currently being translated into Spanish, German, Chinese, Russian, Dutch and Romanian.
+‘The Secret Lives of Colour’ was published in the UK by John Murray and is available from Blackwell’s, Daunt Books, Waterstones, Foyles and Amazon.
+It will be published in America on October 24th by Penguin books and is currently being translated into Spanish, German, Chinese, Russian, Dutch and Romanian.